leventea/hkk-scraper/README.md

 ```

 The script prints out the results to STDOUT, this should be piped into a file.
-Logging is printed to STDERR, to avoid interfering with the resulting JSON.
+Logging is done on STDERR, to avoid interfering with the resulting JSON.

 ## Result Structure